 So the first indicator that you have mold in your air ducts is that you can hopefully see it.
 Particularly if the air duct intake vent is close to a bathroom door.

-But if you can smell mold, it’s there somewhere, and if it’s in your air ducts, that’s the worst place for it to be in your home.
-It’s being spread out through every nook and cranny of every room if it’s in your air ducts.
+But if you can smell mold, it’s there somewhere.
+If it’s in your air ducts, that’s the worst place for it to be in your home.

 If this is the case, mold-related symptoms can develop if they haven’t already.